Military mascot: The Royal Regiment of Fusiliers

 Though amenable to discipline, the antelopes have been known to have a mind of their own.
-At a military review in Aldershot, the then mascot, Bobby II, chose to lay down as he was being led past King George V and proceeded to nibble the grass, thus halting the parade.
+At a military review in Aldershot, the then mascot, Bobby II, chose to lie down as he was being led past King George V and proceeded to nibble the grass, thus halting the parade.
 On another occasion, the drum-major made the mistake of walking in front of the mascot at a Tattoo performance, and paid for his error with a sore behind and ripped trousers.
 Bobby III who was a corporal proved to be more cunning.
 On a church parade at Tidworth, he developed a limp.
 At first, he would be removed from the parade and returned to his pen where he would quickly recover.
 After three Sundays of limping and quick recovery, it was decided to ignore him and press on.
 After a quarter of a mile, the limp stopped and never re-occurred.

 One of the antelope mascots in the long line of successors all named Bobby was recognized at the Tower of London on 24 June 1997 with a Long Service and Good Conduct Medal for fifteen years of loyal service to the Royal Regiment of Fusiliers.
 This Bobby was born at the London Zoo in 1982 and joined the regiment at the age of one month.
 Normal life expectancy for antelopes is about nine years but Bobby has butted his way to fifteen.
 He was promoted corporal on his 13th birthday.
 He normally lives in Coventry with one of the Fusiliers' Territorial Army battalions but came to London for the presentation outside the Fusiliers' regimental headquarters in the Tower.

 The antelope mascot in the year 2000 also named Bobby was sent to the Tower of London, the Fusiliers' regimental headquarters when the 2nd Battalion went on a tour of Germany.
 His stay there was extended when foot-and-mouth disease restrictions prevented him from returning to the 2nd Battalion's barracks.
-He was due to return to the Battalion's barracks in April 2001 but stayed in the Tower of London for 15 months.
+He was due to return to the battalion's barracks in April 2001 but stayed in the Tower of London for 15 months.

 The present mascot is named Bobby and holds the rank of corporal.
-He attends all major parades held by the Regiment.
+He attends all major parades held by the regiment.
 He lives with the 2nd Battalion, The Royal Regiment of Fusiliers in St. George Barracks, North Luffenham, Ruthland in Leicestershire.
 His pen is a converted tennis court with plenty of grass to graze.
 His regular diet is horse nuts and is partial to biscuits.
 He likes hour-long walks.